 Follow this link to the “Advanced Insights” page for more details.

-Export a Project to PDF File
+Export a Project to the Printer, PDF or JPG File

 Safety Certificate / Certificate of Compliance – This can be created for the current project or you can create one for a job without creating a new project.
 See the Opening Window displayed when ElectroPlan starts.